 A limited number of places are currently available at

 €25 per month - same conditions as everyone else, start and stop if needed.
-This is for people who desperately want to get on the course (or stay on the course) and learn but are experiencing difficulties due to COVID-19.
+This is for people who desperately want to get on the course (or stay on the course) and learn but are experiencing difficulties due to COVID-19, or are Students, or are otherwise in need of a helping hand.

 Monthly Apprenticeship Payment Setup: